kylepratuch/Shoe_Store/README.md

         > CREATE TABLE brands (brand_name VARCHAR (255), id serial PRIMARY KEY);
         > CREATE TABLE brands_stores (brand_id INT, store_id INT, id serial PRIMARY KEY);
         ```
-        - (Then copy to shoes_test using phpmyadmin if you would like to run the included tests.)
+        If you would like to run the included tests, copy to shoes_test using phpmyadmin.
-        - Be sure are using the correct server address in app/app.php, tests/StoreTest.php, and tests/BrandTest.php!
+        Be sure are using the correct server address in app/app.php, tests/StoreTest.php, and tests/BrandTest.php!
- 4. Start your server in the 'web' folder: to use PHP's built-in server, run command 'php -S localhost:8000'
+ 4. Start your server in the '/web' folder: to use PHP's built-in server, run command ```php -S localhost:8000```.
  5. View the app: in your browser, navigate to the home page at the root address.
 If running a server as described above, go to 'http://localhost:8000'.

 ## Technologies Used